 The drug is known by several names.
-It also goes under the brand name Danol[®].
+It also goes under the brand name Danol®.
 If you need more information about the three types of MPNs you can learn more on our website at www.mpnvoice.org.uk

-Danazol 100mg comes as a capsule with a grey cap and opaque white body containing a white or almost white powder, with 'D100' printed in black ink.
-Danazol 200mg comes as a capsules with an orange cap and opaque white body containing white or almost white powder, with 'D200' printed in black ink.
+Danazol comes as a capsule with a grey cap and opaque white body containing a white or almost white powder, with 'D100' printed in black ink.
+Danazol is currently available in 100mg capsules.